hauptem/Big-IP-Reach/README.md

 bigiq|device|10.0.0.6
 ```

-The [examples](examples/) folder contains five complete configs modeled on different kinds of organizations (a retail bank, a cloud-first SaaS company, a global manufacturer, a university, and a managed service provider), plus a 50-site stress config.
+The examples conf files contains five complete configs modeled on different kinds of organizations (a retail bank, a cloud-first SaaS company, a global manufacturer, a university, and a managed service provider), plus a 50-site stress config.

 ## Procedure